kristopherjohnson/KJYield/README.md

 })
 ```

-Or you can generate a Fibonacci sequence like this:
+Or you can generate a Fibonacci sequence:

 ```swift
 // Produce first 20 elements of Fibonacci sequence